sainanky/assesment-convo/README.md

 # assesment-convo
-this project to showcase assesment given by someone
+this project to showcase assesment there are two tasks :
+1. todo app with pure javascript
+2. maze problem